 I started taking her to dinner and then to the mall.
 Mom walked with a walker.
 There were certain things that could make her move like the roadrunner in her walker.
 They were racing to a slot machine, stealing away for a cigarette and walking the mall.
 She would never buy anything, or if she did, it would be returned shortly afterwards.
 Still, she liked the routine.
 Find some way to make time for an older person.

-According to Meals on Wheels America, one in six seniors struggle with hunger issues.
+According to Meals on Wheels America, 1 in 2 seniors living alone lacks the income to pay for basic needs.
 Hard to believe.
 In fact, as a healthcare conference speaker, I addressed this very issue at a Meals on Wheels conference a few years back.
 Cooking a meal for a senior.
 Hosting a meal for a senior.

 Preparing meals for seniors that they can easily reheat.
 Having a meal delivery service bring meals.
 These are gifts whose abundance can be measured because healthy seniors can age in place and avoid hospitalizations.